 1. Testopia (A Bugzilla extension)

-Testopia is an extension for Bugzilla that allows for basic test case management.
+Testopia is an extension for Bugzilla that enables simple test case management.
 With Testopia, you can integrate bug reporting with the results of a test run.
 They also allow you to export test cases and results.
 With Testopia, users can login to one tool and use the Bugzilla group permissions to control permissions and access for modifying the tests.

 qaManager is a free test case management web-based tool.
-It is an application for managing both testing projects and testing teams.
-Features include the ability to track releases, manage test cases, resource allocation, track code reviews, and reports.
+It is an application for managing both testing projects and teams.
+Features include tracking releases, managing test cases, resource allocation, track code reviews, and reports.

 Tarantula is an open-source, self-hosted tool for managing agile software testing projects.
-Tarantula allows testers to quickly spin up new test executions based on tags and smart tags applied to test cases.
-It also offers an easy to use interface and reporting tool so project managers and test managers can stay in the loop on how the testing process is going.
-Tarantula is a free test case management tool licensed as open source software.
+The tool allows testers to quickly spin up new test executions based on tags and smart tags applied to test cases.
+It also offers an easy-to-use interface and reporting tool so project managers and test managers can stay in the loop on how the testing process is going.
+Tarantula is a free test case management tool licensed as open-source software.

-Perhaps one of the more popular free test case management tools available today, TestLink is a great free alternative to using spreadsheets for test case management or paying for a service.
-This web-based tool allows you to import and export test cases, offers various user roles, and supports manual and automated test execution.
-TestLink also integrates with many popular issue tracking tools, allowing you to link test cases to bug tickets.
+TestLink is one of the more popular free test case management tools available today and is a great alternative to paying for a service or using spreadsheets for test case management.
+This web-based tool allows you to import and export test cases, designate various user roles, and it supports manual and automated test execution.
+TestLink also integrates with many popular issue tracking tools, so you can link test cases to bug tickets.

-TestMaster is a web-based tool born from the need to report on which test cases are complete/incomplete.
-It offers email reports, importing of test cases from word docs and CSV files, search, and basic reporting.
+TestMaster is a web-based tool created from the need to report which test cases are complete or incomplete.
+It offers email reports, test case importing from word docs and CSV files, search, and simple reporting.
 TestMaster runs on Linux and uses Apache to serve web pages.
-TestMaster is a great alternative to managing your testing projects in a spreadsheet.
+This tool is a great alternative to managing your testing projects in a spreadsheet.

-WebTst is an open source tool that can be used to write simple automated test scripts for both functional and unit testing.
-It is a Java app that runs everywhere as long as you have a JDK for your operating system.
+WebTst is an open-source tool that can be used for writing simple automated test scripts for both functional and unit testing.
+Because it is a Java app, WebTst can run everywhere as long as you have a JDK for your operating system.
 The recorder allows you to quickly create a rough draft of your tests.

 Salome-TMF is a free test case management tool that supports the creation of manual tests and automated tests.
-You can define multiple environments for running your tests and track the results of those tests under each environment.
-Salome-TMF helps you organize your test cases in a hierarchical tree structure.
+Multiple environments for running tests can be defined, and the results of those tests can be tracked under each setting.
+The tool helps you organize your test cases in a hierarchical tree structure.